LukeShortCloud/gameos-unlock/README.md

 #### Install a Desktop Environment

+> [!WARNING]
+> The Software Update feature in GameOS will no longer work with the full desktop environment installed.
+All future operating system updates will need to be handled via the Containerfile instead.

 By default, Playtron GameOS only provides a basic Weston desktop environment.
 Examples are provided on how to install a fully featured desktop environment.
 This requires building a local container image.
 Additional customizations can be added first.

 Copy the example files to start from.